penguininja/christmas/_songs/songs/jingle-bells.md

 I thought I'd take a ride
 And soon, Miss Fanny Bright
 Was seated by my side,
+The horse was lean and lank
+Misfortune seemed his lot
+He got into a drifted bank
+And then we got upsot.
+Oh!

 ### Chorus
 Jingle bells, jingle bells,
 Jingle all the way.
-Oh! what fun it is to ride
+Oh what fun it is to ride
 In a one-horse open sleigh.
 Hey!
-<p>Jingle bells, jingle bells,
+Jingle bells, jingle bells,
-Jingle all the way;
+Jingle all the way.
-Oh! what fun it is to ride
+Oh what fun it is to ride
-In a one-horse open sleigh.
+In a one-horse open sleigh!